ewxrjk/bhd/README.md

-# bhd - backwards hexdump
+# bhd - backward hexdump

 ## What?